-The Ontario Government implemented a provincial wide mask policy, that resulted in minor changes to our existing Algoma University Mask Policy.
+The Ontario Government implemented a provincial wide mask policy that resulted in minor changes to our existing Algoma University Mask Policy.
 Please review the updated mask policy here.

 Masks must be worn in all public areas on all three campuses.

 This means that as soon as you enter any University building, you are required to have a mask on.
 Masks must be worn as you move throughout the buildings.
-You may take your mask off once you are seated.

 A limited supply of disposable masks will be available at Security in the main building (by Z door) in Sault Ste.
 Marie and in the admin office on the Brampton campus.